ahmedshahriar/TwitterCelebrityMatcher/readme.md

 The objective of this project is to match celebrity users with their respective tweets.

 This app finds similar Twitter users based on their tweets.
 It works in two ways -
-1. Get a list of most similar celebrity Twitter accounts based on a predefined Twitter celebrity list (over 900\
+1. Get a list of most similar celebrity Twitter accounts based on a predefined Twitter celebrity list (917\
  Twitter celebrity accounts).
 2. Find similarity between two Twitter users based on their tweets.